GLOBAL MARKETS-Stocks head for worst week since mid-February

 By Patrick Graham

-LONDON, May 6 Stock markets in Europe and Asia struggled on Friday, with only monthly U.S. non-farm payrolls numbers standing in the way of shares globally racking up their biggest weekly fall since mid-February.
+LONDON, May 6 Stock markets in Europe and Asia struggled on Friday and only monthly U.S. nonfarm payrolls numbers stood in the way of shares globally racking up their biggest falls since mid-February.

 Concerns over growth, the failure of extraordinary central bank stimulus and banking profitability in an era of negative interest rates, allied to a still tepid recovery in oil prices , has kept a lid on any optimism over the past month.